 You can either serve these immediately with a warm pizza sauce to dip in or save for later.
-If you’re saving them for later, let cool and then refrigerate so your kids can grab them as they’re hungry during the week.
+If you’re saving them for later, let them cool and then refrigerate so your kids can grab them as they’re hungry during the week.

 Like traditional pancakes, they freeze beautifully!
 Just lay them out in a single layer on a baking sheet to flash freeze for about 30 minutes.
 Once they’re frozen, you can transfer them to a gallon freezer bag and pull them out as needed.

-The small appetizers are a great appetizer to keep on-hand in case you get a sudden crowd of of teenagers at your house!
+The small appetizers are a great appetizer to keep on-hand in case you get a sudden crowd of teenagers at your house!
 Errr… is that just my house where that seems to happen frequently??

 - In a large mixing bowl, add Bisquick and Italian seasoning.
 Stir well to combine.